codingCapricorn/Bird-Migration-Analysis-Using-Machine-Learning/README.md

 # Bird-Migration-Analysis-Using-Machine-Learning

-Machine Learning for bird migration analysis using
+Machine Learning for bird migration analysis using python

 One fascinating area of research uses GPS to track movements of animals.
 It is now possible to manufacture a small GPS device that is solar charged, so you don’t need to change batteries and use it to track flight patterns of birds.